-On a more positive note, however, overall delinquency rates remain historically low, and most consumers are still well-positioned to handle their debt burdens for the time being.
-Given low debt delinquencies and the strong labor market, it is unlikely that bankruptcies will rise dramatically in the coming months.
+For now, however, overall delinquency rates remain historically low, and most consumers are still well-positioned to handle their debt burdens.
+Given low debt delinquencies and the strong labor market, it is unlikely that bankruptcies will rise dramatically in the coming months, though we believe a more gradual increase is likely.